charis-amend/session-notebook/css-flexbox/morning-notes-flexbox.md

 align-items -> cross achse
 justify-content -> main achse

+!!!
+Notice that when the flex direction is a column, justify-content changes to the vertical and align-items to the horizontal.

 ## how to do flex box

 1.  change container into a flex box :